Anachoretic/Asus-TUF-Linux/Linux-Installation/Arch.md

 2. Disable **Secure Boot**.
 3. Set your USB drive as the first boot device.
 4. Save changes and exit BIOS.

-{% hint style="info" %} If the installer doesn't appear immediately, wait 10–20 seconds or search for “Install...” in the menu. {% endhint %}

 ## 3.5 Begin Installation